lallapaulina/lallapaulina/README.md

 - 👋 Hi, I’m @lallapaulina
 - 🌱 Interested in understanding stuff!
-- 💞️ Looking to collaborate on fun and chalenging projects!
+- 💞️ Looking to collaborate on fun and challenging projects!

 <!---